collective/collective.upgrade/README.rst

 This package also provides a runnable script which can be installed and used to run the multiple portal upgrade process without using the browser.
-This script also logs upgrade messages to a separate log file filtering for duplicates to make the upgrade process much easier to monitor and review for any unexpected issues.
+The script logs upgrade messages to a separate log file filtering for duplicates to make the upgrade process much easier to monitor and review for any unexpected issues.
+If the upgrade raises an exception, the upgrader will abort the transaction and the console script will invoke ``pdb.post_mortem()`` to allow inspecting the error.
+Together, these features make the console script a much faster way to iterate through the development of an upgrade procedure.

 Use the ``--help`` option of the script or see the  `Quick Start`_ section for details.